cbracken/new-install/freebsd_install.md

 For US keyboard layout with Caps Lock as Control, use `us.ctrl` for a Japanese keyboard with Caps Lock as Control, use `jp.capsctrl`.
 You can find all layouts in the `/usr/share/vt/keymaps` directory.

-In XWindows, the keyboard can be set using `setxkbmap`:

-    setxkbmap jp

-It can be permanently set by adding the above line to `.xinitrc`.

-To map Caps Lock into a control key:

-    setxkbmap -option ctrl:nocaps

 ### Configure the hostname